 a) Wı rite the plural form of the nouns below.
-(5 marks) Cri iterion Hoof Analysis Crisis Emergency b) Fil l in the gap with an adjective formed from one of the words in the sentence.
-(5 marks) i) At first, we thought the damage was not but the mechanic assured us that he could repair it. ii) I know you feel towards them but I hope that resentment will end once they a pologize. iii) Although we were allowed to choose our clothes, Pendo became too and irrita everyone. ted iv) The machine was but the defect was not detected in time. v) At times she gets because she cannot balance her moods.
+(5 marks) Cri terion Hoof Analysis Crisis Emergency b) Fil l in the gap with an adjective formed from one of the words in the sentence.
+(5 marks) i) At first, we thought the damage was not but the mechanic assured us that he repair it. thought the damage was not but the mechanic assured us that he could ii) I know you feel towards them but I hope that resentment will end once they a pologize.
+Although we were allowed to choose our clothes, Pendo became too and irrita everyone. iv) The machine was but the defect was not detected in time. v) At times she gets because she cannot balance her moods.

 Fill in the gaps using the words below appropriately.
-A li A little, little, few, a few, some, any, many, much, a lot i) There were of people at Julie's wedding. ii) How money does she owe the school? iii) "Please get me water," the little girl whispered. iv) George pays attention in class. v) I don't see how you can accept token for this beautiful painting. vi) Are there new books in the store? vii) people think that HIV/AIDs is a myth. iii) Do not bring any timer as we have in the store. ix) She gave me coins. x) The counselor offered good advice on HIV/AIDs.
+A little, little, few, a few, some, any, many, much, a lot i) There were of people at Julie's wedding. ii) How money does she owe the school? iii) "Please get me water," the little girl whispered. iv) George pays attention in class. v) I don't see how you can accept token for this beautiful painting. vi) Are there new books in the store? vii) people think that HIV/AIDs is a myth. iii) Do not bring any timer as we have in the store. ix) She gave me coins. x) The counselor offered good advice on HIV/AIDs.

-- END ~
+- END~